Getting paid on Shopify Collective sales channel

 Requirements for using automatic payments in Shopify Collective

-You can check whether Shopify Collective automatic payments are turned on for both you and your retailers in your Shopify Collective app.
+You can check whether Shopify Collective automatic payments are turned on in your Collective (Supplier) sales channel:

 Steps: